 Daytime running lamps are always lit, enhancing visibility from surrounding cars and pedestrians.
 With better recognition of the car's presence, it contributes to safety.

-Human factor research at Stanley, focusing mainly on aspects relating to vision, evaluates how people perceive light from vehicle lamps such as headlights and brake lights, and also interior and exterior lighting.
+Human factor engineering at Stanley, focusing mainly on aspects relating to vision, evaluates how people perceive light from vehicle lamps such as headlights and brake lights, and also interior and exterior lighting.

 Taking part in studies at the University of Michigan Transportation Research Institute, we obtained expertise on analyzing nighttime accident data and performing experiments for objectively evaluating safety, employing this know-how in our assessment of developed products.

 As one example, we conducted experiments to determine the optimal LED light spectrum for headlamps, based on ease of night driving and visibility of center lines and other road markings.
 We then applied the findings to the development of LED headlamp products.
 We further took part in ADB (Adaptive Driving Beam) development, defining requirements based on the characteristics of human vision and from a human factor standpoint, and conducting evaluation and testing.

 Our coming research efforts are not limited to lighting and vision but extend to human senses regarding operability and design, such as the usability of operating panels for car air conditioners.
 The aim is to develop products that are easier to use based on human characteristics.

 We are committed to carrying on with efforts, from a human factor standpoint, to develop excellent products that are even safer and more convenient, contributing to the safety and peace of mind of the public.